sindrets/diffview.nvim/README.md

   use_icons = true,         -- Requires nvim-web-devicons
-  show_help_hints = true,   -- Show hints for how to open the help panel watch_index = true,       -- Update views and index buffers when the git index changes. icons = {                 -- Only applies when use_icons is true.
+  show_help_hints = true,   -- Show hints for how to open the help panel watch_index = true,       -- Update views and index buffers when the git index changes. delete_buffer_on_diff_exit = false, -- Delete file buffers opened by diffview that were not opened icons = {                 -- Only applies when use_icons is true.
     folder_closed = "",
     folder_open = "",